aws/aws-parallelcluster/tests/integration-tests/README.md

 To run the integration tests you have to use Python >= 3.7.

-Before executing integration tests it is required to install all the python dependencies required by the framework.
+Before executing integration tests it is required to install all the Python dependencies required by the framework.
 In order to do that simply run the following command:
 ```bash
 pip install -r tests/integration-tests/requirements.txt